rongjiecomputer/tensorflow-xla-aot-windows/README.md

 compile model into native code as well as some runtime libraries to build the final executable.

+Upstream tracking bug for Windows support is at https://github.com/tensorflow/tensorflow/issues/15213

+Note that XLA/AOT itself is experimental, there are things that do not work regardless of the target operating system.
+If you are sure the bug is only for Windows, comment at the tracking bug above.

 ## Get Tensorflow source code

 Currently XLA/AOT for Windows only works on the master branch